mattszeto/next.js/nextjs-blog/posts/ssg-ssr.md

 ---
-title: "Next.js - Static Generation v.s.
+title: "Static Generation v.s.
 Server-side Rendering"
 date: "2020-09-15"
+tag: "Next.js"
 ---

 We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.